-- Documentation of moderate to severe rheumatoid arthritis diagnosis AND - Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy at renewal AND - 3. (a) Member is concurrently receiving methotrexate OR - (b) Member has tried, failed, or has an FDA labeled contraindication or intolerance to methotrexate, as determined by the prescribing physician AND Member has tried oneadditional disease-modifying antirheumatic drug (DMARD) (brand or generic; oral or injectable) for at least 3 months - (NOTE: An exception to the requirement for a trial of one conventional synthetic DMARD canbe made if the Member has already had a 3-month trial at least one biologic.
-These patients who have already tried a biologic for RA are not required to "step back" and try a conventional synthetic DMARD)
+- Documentation of moderate to severe rheumatoid arthritis diagnosis AND - Documentation of prescriber baseline disease activity evaluation and goals for treatment to be used to evaluate efficacy of therapy at renewal [DOCUMENTATION REQUIRED] - (a) Member is currently receiving maximally tolerated dose of methotrexate and is not at goal disease activity - (b) Member has an FDA labeled contraindication or serious side effects to methotrexate, as determined by the prescribing physician AND Member has tried one additional disease- modifying antirheumatic drug (DMARD) (brand or generic; oral or injectable) for at least 3 months (NOTE: An exception to the requirement for a trial of one conventional synthetic DMARD can be made if the member has already had a 3-month trial at least one biologic.
+These members who have already tried a biologic for RA are not required to "step back" and try a conventional synthetic DMARD.)